mikelove/closer_look_null/closer_look_null.md

 familiar with the analysis being done and the potential pitfalls (in fact we performed a similar analysis in our paper).

-**Summary**: Rocke et al (2015) finds that DESeq2 and edgeR's false positive rates are too high, but this is a result of a flawed analysis which ignores batch effects among samples from the same biological condition.
+**Summary**: Rocke et al (2015) found that DESeq2 and edgeR's false positive rates are too high, but this is a result of a flawed analysis which ignores batch effects among samples from the same biological condition.

-The central analysis in Rocke et al 2015 is a 2 group comparison of random subsets of RNA-seq samples all from the same biological condition.
+The central analysis in Rocke et al (2015) is a 2 group comparison of random subsets of RNA-seq samples all from the same biological condition.
 Over 100 random replications, the number of genes with p-values less than alpha (e.g. 10^-4) is summed up over replications